sanjayofficial2005/places-around-me/README.md

 ## Result:
-The experiment places around me runned succesfully .
+This program executed succesfully .